innabelaya/test-project/QuickStart.en.md

     })
 [Code sample](https://gist.github.com/innabelaya/8915140) goods.deps.js.

-#Using a Third-party Libraries
+# Using a third-party libraries

 It would be nice to have each item in the list of goods rendered as a rectangle with a shadow.
-We can borrow a block from a third-party block library, called `j`.
+We can borrow a block from a third-party block library called `j`.
 It provides just one block **box** that does all we need.

 You should declare a library name and its version (if available) in a `.bem/make.js` file.